The Rise of Open Adoption Software

 Armory has provided a fully supported, enterprise-grade distribution of Spinnaker since early 2017.
 Spinnaker powers the Core of our Platform, enabling software teams to ship better software, faster.
 Get more details on Armory’s Platform here.

-Armory offers Barometer in market today.
-Barometer is our automated canary analysis solution, which leverages metrics from Datadog, New Relic or Elastic Search to promote or kill canary deployments in an automated fashion.
+Armory offers automated canary analysis solution using Kayenta open-sourced by Google and Netflix, which leverages metrics from Datadog, New Relic, Prometheus and Stackdriver to promote or kill canary deployments in an automated fashion.

 Here are other inaccuracies from the Harness PDF: